 Planting A Seed

-Getting the Coco Pod moist, and making sure it remains moist during germination, is one of the most crucial parts of your setup.
-To do this correctly;
+Getting the coco or peat pod moist, and making sure it remains moist during germination, is one of the most crucial parts of your setup.

-- Place the Coco Pod in a bucket of water (Reverse Osmosis or Distilled) and get the air out by squeezing the Coco Pod underwater with your hand
+- Place the pod in a bucket of water (Reverse Osmosis or Distilled) and get the air out by squeezing the pod underwater with your hand

 - It should be dripping wet after this - but we don’t want it to remain this wet.
 Give it a good ½ squeeze to remove some of the excess water

-- Push your seed into the small hole at the top of the coco pod
+- Push your seed into the small hole at the top of the coco or peat pod

-- Tear a small pea sized corner off of the side of the pod at the top
+- Tear a small pea-sized corner off of the side of the pod

-We are trying to get the seed in contact with the coco pod on all sides to improve germination rates.
-If you find the Coco Pod is drying out, carefully pull the Coco Pod out of the cover and put the Coco Pod into the reservoir tank to make sure it stays moist until germination occurs!
+We are trying to get the seed in contact with the pod on all sides to improve germination rates.
+If you find the pod is drying out, carefully pull the pod out of the cover and put it into the reservoir tank to make sure it stays moist until germination occurs!

 What do I do if it dries out?

-If your Coco Pod dries out, you can pull it out and dip it into your reservoir tank to get it wet again.
+If your pod dries out, you can pull it out and dip it into your reservoir tank to get it wet again.